Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 To properly understand why digital reverb works the way that it does, we should first clarify the process through which reverb is created in the natural world.

-When a sound occurs, it will emit sound waves which propagate outward in all directions.
+When a sound occurs, it will emit sound waves that propagate outward in all directions.
 These sound waves travel through space until they reach a surface.
 As the wave meets the surface, a certain amount of the waves’ kinetic energy is then absorbed and dissipates as thermal energy in the surface.

 However, surfaces will not absorb 100% of the sound waves’ energy.
 The remaining energy is reflected from the point where the original sound wave contacts the surface, creating new reflected sound waves.
 These waves once again propagate in all directions until they, too, reach surfaces.